|

 Indemnity

-T. Obtaining Authority,
+V. Obtaining Authority,

-Negotiation and Decision
+Negotiation, and Decision

-U. Finalizing and Closing
+W. Finalizing and Closing the

-Period (also referred to as the “cooling off period”)
+(also referred to as the “cooling off period”)

-W. Death of the Claimant
+Y. Death of the Claimant

-X. Potential Fraud
+Z. Potential Fraud

 Discovered After Approval

-Y. Withdrawal from

-Z. IC Approval or

 AA.
+Withdrawal from Settlement

+BB.
+IC Approval or Disapproval

+CC.
 Processing upon Expiration

 of the 30-day Waiting Period

-BB.
+DD.
 Payment Issues

-CC.
+EE.
 Injuries Sustained in a

 Vocational Rehabilitation Program

-DD.
+FF.
 Court Settlement Procedure

-and court settlements are processed consistently, timely and equitably, in
+and court settlements are processed consistently, timely, and equitably, in

 accordance with all applicable rules and law.